 Everest Base Camp Trek via Gokyo Lake

 This region gives you more than just the base camp trail.
-The Everest Base Camp Trek via Gokyo Lake route will provide you with more of Everest.
+The Everest Base Camp Trek via the Gokyo Lake route will provide you with more of Everest.
 It will lead you to the Gokyo Valley, which is among the most scenic and least congested regions of the entire Khumbu region.

 - This route includes the Gokyo Lakes.
 These are high-altitude glacier lakes above 4,700 meters.
 Their turquoise color looks almost unreal to you.